-A quick web search should point you to providers in your area.
+If you’re struggling to find ways to pay for medical tests, a quick web search should point you to providers in your area.
 I used the search term “affordable private pay medical imaging (or clinical lab) options” with good results.
-Variations on that theme also worked well.
-In addition to cheaper prices overall, some of these providers may also offer financing options.
+Variations on that query also worked well for us throughout the course of my husband’s illness.
+In addition to cheaper prices and flexible payment types, some of these providers may also offer financing options.

-Typically, pricing is based on a large-volume at the national level and kept low by not accepting any form of insurance.
-For patients with a high co-pay, you may be able to submit the bill to your insurer for reimbursement.
+Typically, pricing at private pay labs is based on a large volume at the national level and kept low by not accepting any form of health insurance.
+However, patients with high co-pays may be able to submit their bills to their insurers for reimbursement.

-Depending on the lab, your order is placed online or by phone, and you will be expected to pay up front.
+Depending on the lab, an order is usually placed online or by phone, and payment is expected up front.
+There are also walk-in labs that handle providing the doctor’s order for a specific test as well, using their own network of in-state physicians.
 The patient will be directed to a local lab where the specimen will be collected and tested.
-Most results are available with 24 to 36 hours.
-However, some tests can take between one and two weeks.
+Most results are available with 24 to 36 hours, however, some tests can take between one and two weeks.
 Results will be sent to the patient and/or the designated healthcare provider.

-Providers such as DirectLabs, Request A Test, and Accu Reference have locations either nationwide or in multiple states.
+Providers such as DirectLabs, Request A Test and Accu Reference have locations either nationwide or in multiple states.
 It is likely that there are additional options near you that operate on a local or regional scale as well.
-Patients can opt to use this payment method for blood testing, urinalysis (urine testing), sputum cultures (to diagnosis illnesses like pneumonia), and many other kinds of tests of tissues and bodily fluids that can help detect causes of illness.
+Patients can opt to use self-pay labs for blood testing, urinalysis (urine testing), sputum cultures (to diagnosis illnesses like pneumonia), and many other kinds of tests of tissues and bodily fluids that can help detect causes of illness.

-Imaging centers also keep prices low by not accepting any form of insurance.
-Many labs do not require a doctor’s order or referral, but this is not the case for imaging.
-The imaging center you select will provide you with a fax number your physician can use to send their order for services like MRIs, X-rays, PET Scans, ultrasounds and ECGs (EKGs).
-Be sure to check that their services are accredited by the American College of Radiology (ACR).
+Imaging centers also tend to keep prices low by not accepting any form of insurance.
+While many labs do not require a doctor’s order or referral, this is not the case for imaging.
+The imaging center you select will provide a fax number that physicians can use to send their orders for services like MRIs, X-rays, PET scans, ultrasounds and ECGs (EKGs).
+During your search, be sure to check that any potential providers are accredited by the American College of Radiology (ACR).